WOOD ID POSTER:

 END GRAIN UPDATE from directly above

-sample plank and end grain sold to me as black walnut / Juglans nigra --- the color correction put just a shade too much red in the pic --- the color of the end grain closeup below is correct.
+sample plank and end grain sold to me as black walnut / Juglans nigra.
 The other side of this sample plank has a HUGE void / bark inclusion and this really crappy quality is fairly common in the samples that I bought from the IWCS.

 end grain closeup of the piece directly above